Languages of Atlas Altera

 HONOURING OUR LINGUISTIC ROOTS

-Each language family is an insulated world of many differences.
-For every linguistic oddity featured in science fiction, there is a language family or isolate that was the inspiration or source for its invention.
-Language families contain shared innovations and suggest some form of cultural ties or ancestry.
+Each language is an insulated world of difference.
+For every linguistic oddity sampled in science fiction, there is a language or language isolate that was the inspiration or source for its invention.

 HowToRead_LanguageCards.jpg